How much carpet will you need?

 Tap into the value you have in your home to get the funds you need.

 Put simply, the price of carpet is usually expressed in square yards.
 As a quick refresher in math, remember a yard is 3 feet so a square yard equals 3 feet by 3 feet or 9 square feet.

-But unless you're experienced with carpet you should get a carpet installer to give you a more precise estimate,
+But unless you're experienced with carpet you should get a carpet installer to give you a more precise estimate, because of two factors:

 High yield CD and MMA rates